A Preppers Checklist

 - Are all battery operated tools working and batteries replaced?

-Check your home defence systems –
+Check your home defense systems –

 - Are all security lights in working order?